oxcompsoc/learntocode/session1/README.md

 [compsoc]: https://ox.compsoc.net

-## Visual Studio Code
+## IDLE

-If you have gone through Session 0, you should have a program called Visual Studio Code installed on your computer.
-We suggest creating a new folder somewhere on your computer to store all of the examples and code from the course (maybe call this folder `learn_to_code`).
-Once you create that folder open Visual Studio Code, then click **File > Open Folder** and navigate to your newly created folder.
-Once there, you can create new files by clicking **File > New File**.
-Then click **File > Save As...** to save your file.
-For now you should name all files using only letters, numbers, and underscores, and ending with `.py`, e.g. `program1.py`, `first_program.py`, etc.

-**IMPORTANT: After making changes to a file, you must click File > Save before trying to run the program again, otherwise Python will not know about the changes!**
+Once you have Python installed you’ll be able to launch a piece of software called IDLE.
+When you first launch it you will be greeted with a prompt where you can type in statements or expressions in Python.
+In these sessions we will not be using the prompt, so instead create a new file (**File > New File**).

-### Problems installing Python
+### Problems installing Python or using IDLE

 If you can't get Python installed on your computer, don't worry!
 Instead, please go to [this website][replit], which allows you to run Python programs online.
-All our examples (until the final session) should run fine in the online version as well, though we strongly recommend installing Python on your own computer to get the most out of this course.
+All our examples (until the final session) should run fine in either the online version or IDLE.

 [replit]: http://repl.it/languages/python3